- Getting your classes organized

 Now, every email matching your subject criteria, along with the actual assignment attachment, will be visible on your Todoist task list in the project of your choice.

 Set recurring tasks

-As a teacher, grading assignments and exams is an ongoing task.
+As a teacher, grading quizzes, assignments, and exams is an ongoing task.
 Reflect those repeating tasks in Todoist with recurring due dates.
 Determine when you’re regularly in grading mode and schedule accordingly.

 Here are a few examples of what that might look like:

-- Grade sociology papers every day for 5 days
+- Grade English papers every day for 5 days

 Todoist’s smart Quick Add will automatically recognize the due date as you type it in and schedule your recurring tasks accordingly.
 Whenever you complete a recurring task, it will automatically reschedule for the next due date.